ValerieMendozaA/inst414-final-project--Valerie---Mendoza-/README.md

 # Steam Game Sales Prediction Pipeline 🎮

 Hi!
-This project is all about predicting how well a video game will sell on Steam using a full data science pipeline.
-It goes from raw data to clean visuals, and everything is handled through code — just run one file and it walks through the whole process.
+This project is about predicting how well a video game will sell on Steam using a full data science pipeline.
+It goes from raw data to clean visuals, and everything is handled through code just run one file and it walks through the whole process.

 ---